Wisconsin–La Crosse Eagles football: Conference championships

 ‡ The official record book does not reflect the game against the University of Wisconsin–Superior Yellowjackets scheduled for week 4 in 1992.
-After completing their non-conference schedule, Wisconsin–Superior suspended it's season prior to conference play, before eventually dropping the football program altogether.
+After completing their non-conference schedule, Wisconsin–Superior suspended its season prior to conference play, before eventually dropping the football program altogether.
 The scheduled game officially went down in the record books as "cancelled" as opposed to a "forfeit".
 Superior hadn't beaten La Crosse since 1970.
-The Eagles were looking to extend their 21 game winning streak against the Yellowjackets prior to the cancellation.
+The Eagles were looking to extend their 21-game winning streak against the Yellowjackets prior to the cancellation.